yash-dange/Spotify-Case-Study/README.md

 ## Findings

 - **Key Features:** Identified attributes like average track popularity and genre diversity as significant predictors of playlist success.
-- **Model Performance:** Achieved an accuracy of X% using the Random Forest classifier.
 - **Trends:** Noted that playlists with a mix of popular and emerging tracks tend to attract more followers.

 ## Conclusions